richrace/arctis-monitor/README.md

 ### Windows

-To get the debug menu you have to press the <kbd>⇧ Shift</kbd> key at the same time you click, and then right click to load the menu.
+To get the debug menu you have to press the <kbd>Alt</kbd> key at the same time you click, and then right click to load the menu.

 #### Install Location